Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Transfer Learning

-Fine-tuning, however, can be a tricky matter.
-The central parameter in fine-tuning is the learning rate $\eta$ with which the gradients are updated during training on the target task (see equation \ref{eq:learn}) \citep{Ruder2019}.
-Too much fine-tuning (i.e.~a too high learning rate) can lead to catastrophic forgetting---a situation in which the general representations learned during pretraining are overwritten and therefore forgotten when fine-tuning the model \citep{Kirkpatrick2017}.
-A too careful fine-tuning scheme (i.e.~a too low learning rate), in contrast, may lead to a very slow convergence process \citep{Howard2018}.
-In general it is recommended that the learning rate should be lower than the learning rate used during pretraining such that the representations learned during pretraining are not altered too much \citep{Ruder2019}.
+In fine-tuning---which now is the standard adaptation procedure in sequential transfer learning \citep{Ruder2021}---typically the same model architecture used in pretraining is also used for adaptation \citep[p.~8]{Peters2019}.
+Merely a task-specific output layer is added to the model \citep[p.~8]{Peters2019}.
+The parameters learned in the pretraining phase serve as initializations for the model in the adaptation phase \citep[p.~77]{Ruder2019}.
+When training the model on the target task, the gradients are allowed to backpropagate to the pretrained parameters and thus induce changes on these pretrained parameters \citep[p.~77]{Ruder2019}.
+In contrast to the feature extraction approach, the pretrained parameters hence are allowed to be fine-tuned to capture task-specific adjustments \citep[p.~77]{Ruder2019}.\footnote{A central parameter in fine-tuning is the learning rate $\eta$ with which the gradients are updated during training on the target task (see Equation \ref{eq:learn} in Appendix \ref{appendix:introdl}).
+Too much fine-tuning (i.e.~a too high learning rate) can lead to catastrophic forgetting---a situation in which the parameters learned during pretraining are overwritten and therefore forgotten when fine-tuning the model (\citealp{Kirkpatrick2017}; \citealp[p.~330-332]{Howard2018}).
+A too careful fine-tuning scheme (i.e.~a too low learning rate), in contrast, may lead to a very slow convergence process \citep[p.~330-332]{Howard2018}.
+In general, it is recommended that the learning rate should be lower than the learning rate used in pretraining such that the parameters learned during pretraining are not altered too much \citep[p.~78]{Ruder2019}.} When fine-tuning BERT on a target task, for example, a target task-specific output layer is put on top of the pretraining architecture \citep[p.~4173]{Devlin2019}.
+Then the entire architecture is trained, meaning that \emph{all} parameters are updated \citep[p.~4173]{Devlin2019}.

-To effectively fine-tune a pretrained model without catastrophic forgetting, \citet{Howard2018} present a set of learning rate schedules that vary the learning rate over the course of the adaptation phase.
-They also introduce discriminative fine-tuning---a procedure in which each layer has a different learning rate during fine-tuning to account for the fact that different layers encode different types of information \citep{Howard2018, Yosinski2014}.